gord6/Tapping-into-the-Natural-Language-System-Using-Artificial-Languages-when-Learning-Programming/README.md

 Use the questionnaire at the beginning and the pretest afterwards.

 Next/the next day you will use the Brocanto tasks or the Git tasks.
-For Brocanto you need the software psychopy.
+For Brocanto you need the software PsychoPy.
+You will find an instruction in the folder material - Brocanto.
 For the introduction to Git, GitHub Desktop was used.

 This is followed by the actual programming pre-course.
 Its order is chronological.
 In our study, we did not manage to cover all the content.
 The last chapter was for loops.